mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 **Question:** Mm-hm; I have another question.
 What if you really have a strong feeling about somebody, and you really don’t like that person, or something, and that’s the feeling that you feel.
 How can you be compassionate then?

-**Katagiri:** Compassion is not something you try, but... well, your [conscious] attitude is important.
+**Katagiri Roshi:** Compassion is not something you try, but... well, your [conscious] attitude is important.
 If you see somebody you don’t like, at that time immediately you stumble and fall down on the ground constantly.
 But still, human nature is not something like that.
 Human consciousness always catches one thing and evaluates, judges, and then affective preferences come up, and then you stumble, by the affective preferences.
 On and on like that.
 So basically, “we have to be compassionate” means that whoever they are, we try to do this, even through consciousness.
 Consciousness always picks up something, so you have to train your consciousness like this.

 **Same person:** What happens to me is that, maybe it isn’t somebody that I don’t like, but somebody says something to me or does something to me that makes me...
 It’s almost like it’s not a conscious reaction, it’s like I get very angry, and that something sort of overpowers me.
 It’s not something that I really think about.
 When I think about it, and I think, “[Self,] this is really dumb that you’re getting this way,” anyway that feeling still exists.

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.
 What do you think about that?
 Do you think that is instinct?
 Maybe you can say it is instinct, but human instinct is a little different from animals’ instinct.
 Still you can control it, don’t you think so?

 Human instinct appears under certain circumstances.
 So if you are training your consciousness, your body, your mind, everyday life, then even the instinct doesn’t appear sometimes; you can control it.
 So you cannot say always there is an unconscious feeling coming up.
 Most people pay attention to this kind of emotional feeling, which seems to be important.
 But what would you call this kind of thing?
 Of course it is important, but it is not completely beyond control, it is still something under your control. *Control* means be intimate with it and take care of it.
 Whatever kind of name you put on it – *instinct* or *intuition*, *unconscious feeling* or *unconscious emotion*, whatever it is – it is still something under your control.
 Don’t you think so?

 **Same person:** So in other words the way to be compassionate in that situation is really a conscious response, right?
 You have to kind of consciously process it and say, “Now, [self], shut up.”
 You know?
 I mean it seems like it’s a real... it’s not something I feel at a deep level, I just can’t kind of let it go.

-**Katagiri:** If you say, “Shut up, [self],” that is already you are taking it very seriously.
+**Katagiri Roshi:** If you say, “Shut up, [self],” that is already you are taking it very seriously.
 It’s not necessary to say “shut up, [self]”.
 Why don’t you just pass by, anyway?
 That’s all.
 You have to do it as simply as you can.
 You make it bigger by saying something like, “Hey, [self], shut up,” or, “You should shut up because Katagiri said so,” et cetera.
 That is already extra, you know?
 If you say so, you already add something to it, making it bigger.
 So, even though you want to say something, keep your mouth shut. *[He laughs.]* “Quiet.”
 Pass by, as simple as you can – in many ways.
 You should find a skillful way.
 I don’t know how, because it’s case-by-case.

 That means don’t take it so *seriously* sometimes!
 There are many small things in human life, but we always make them bigger, and by making small things bigger, then we create bigger problems.
 But if you deal with it as simply as you can, you can keep it small.